felipemaion/walk-through-live-maze/README.md

 You can click SAVE to save the file.

 ### TODO:
-- Know issue with FIND PATH after using NEXT and PREVIOUS.
+- Know issue with FIND PATH after using NEXT and PREVIOUS (as shown on video).
 - Refactor and improve code.